nelsonh15/web103_finalproject/README.md

 ### ✅ Interview History and Analytics

 This feature includes a dashboard where users can see their past interview sessions, view the feedback of their responses, and edit/delete the names of their interview sessions.
-Some data this dashboard would contain would be the name of the session, job position/description of the user's session, the number of experience and the total time of the session.
-In the feedback section, the user can see the time spent answering questions on a particular interview session, the rating of the session and if the user finished the session in time.
-Users will also be rated by their interview performance through a ChatGPT generated score.
+Users can also filter interview sessions based on the session name, job position or years of experience.
+In the feedback section, the user can see the feedback they receieved from the AI model and they will also be rated by their interview performance through an AI-generated score.
 There will also be a database in the backend that stores this data, so that it can be easily retrieved for the frontend.
 ![feedback](https://github.com/user-attachments/assets/8043074b-b8c4-47ea-8c8c-66606f88fd51)

 ### ✅ AI-powered Interview Feedback

 This feature will provide AI-generated feedback for the user at the end of each interview session.
 The feedback will analyze the user's responses and users will be provided with an AI-generated response regarding their interview responses, so that users know how they can answer the questions better.
+The user's responses and AI-generated responses will be saved in the database as well for easy retrieval to the frontend.
 ![ai_feedback](https://github.com/user-attachments/assets/a04501ef-de7f-4c42-88cf-f1ee1b542248)